 In general, records show that export trade in Ethiopia was started during the reign of Minilik II and expanded more during the reign of Emperor Haile-Silasse I. Since then, the country has been exporting items like coffee, leather, hides, and skins and some agricultural products such as oilseeds and cereals.
 Despite this long-time entry into the export market, various studies indicate that the overall performance of the export sector is poor and unsatisfactory.
 Exports' diminishing participation in import finance and the decreased Export/GDP ratio are also indications of this.
 Ethiopia's export structure was also marked by a growing focus on a few traditional products including hides & skins, coffee, pulses, and oilseeds.
-This indicates that there are challenges preventing the expansion of export trade in Ethiopia is considered to have many advantages for developing the export industry, including a large and skilled labor force, poor wage rates, a wide variety of weather & soil conditions, and preferential access to some of the world's most important markets such as COMESA, USA, and Europe.
-These aspects initiated the present study to investigate the challenges and prospects of export trade in Ethiopia is not active enough in its export sector.
+This indicates that there are challenges preventing the expansion of export trade in Ethiopia needing to be investigated to find out the appropriate remedies.
+On the other hand, the paradox is that Ethiopia is considered to have many advantages for developing the export industry, including a large and skilled labor force, poor wage rates, a wide variety of weather & soil conditions, and preferential access to some of the world's most important markets such as COMESA, USA, and Europe.
+These aspects initiated the present study to investigate the challenges and prospects of export trade in Ethiopia and the reasons for which Ethiopia is not active enough in its export sector.